jaykay12/tech/_posts/2020-9-17-java-networking.md

    ```

 ## Connection-less Socket Programming

 - <ins>**DatagramSocket class**</ins>
-   - Represents a connection-less socket for sending and receiving datagram packets.
+   - Represents connection-less socket for sending and receiving datagram packets.

-   - Most commonly used constructor, _DatagramSocket(int port, InetAddress address) throws SocketException_ which creates a datagram socket and binds it with the specified port number and host address.
+   - Most commonly used constructor:
+    _DatagramSocket(int port, InetAddress address) throws SocketException_

+    Creates a datagram socket and binds it with the specified port number and host address.

 - <ins>**DatagramPacket class**</ins>
-   - A datagram generally is an information but there is no guarantee of its content, arrival or arrival time.
+   - Datagram is an information but there is no guarantee of its content, arrival or arrival time.

    - Java DatagramPacket is a message that can be sent or received.

    - If multiple packet are sent, it may arrive in any order.
 Additionally, packet delivery is not guaranteed.

-   - _DatagramPacket(byte[] barr, int length)_ which is used to receive the packets after creation.
+   - _DatagramPacket(byte[] barr, int length)_ : Used to receive the packets after creation.

-   - _DatagramPacket(byte[] barr, int length, InetAddress address, int port)_, whichis used to send the packets after creation.
+   - _DatagramPacket(byte[] barr, int length, InetAddress address, int port)_ : Used to send the packets after creation.

 `DGSender.java`
 ```java